 - Whether it’s small or large, important or not, write down every single thing that either needs a decision or has your attention.

 - Don’t take the time to prioritize the items on your To-Do list at this point.
 Just listen to the voice of that inner nag and write down whatever pops up.

 4. IDENTIFY ACTION STEPS

-FBI firearms training showed me to how to narrow my focus to the one thing that needs attention immediately (front-sight) while at the same time registering awareness of the bigger picture of other things around me (the target).
+FBI firearms training showed me how to narrow my focus to the one thing that needs attention immediately (front-sight) while at the same time registering awareness of the bigger picture of other things around me (the target).

 In the same way, your conscious mind may now be focused on a new goal, but the unconscious mind still sees everything else that needs to get done.
 It needs closure and it will continue to create intrusive thoughts that won’t go away until you’ve turned your attention back to those other tasks that also need to be addressed.

 In his book, Getting Things Done, David Allen talks about the importance of identifying Action Steps after you’ve created your To-Do List.
 The list by itself doesn’t narrow your focus enough when you have lots of priorities clamoring for your attention.
 You continue to create anxiety for the unconscious mind because it needs more than a goal—it needs a plan!
 It needs an action step.

 - Prioritize the to-do list you created in Step 3.
 You’ve addressed all the tasks that your unconscious brain is anxious about, but now you need to prioritize each item according to importance.